From time to time, non-U3A news or events happening in and around Berwick upon Tweed that you may find of interest will be posted here.

 Vivienne Rogerson from Parkinsons UK gave a talk at the February Open Meeting.
 Vivienne mentioned that she was keen to get Walking Football sessions up and running in Berwick and that she would be inviting U3A members to join in the sessions.

-11-12noon, £3.00 per session.
-Further session will be held on the 1st and 3rd Tuesdays of each month, 11-12noon, £3.00 per session.
+The first session was held on Tuesday 19th June 2018 at The Swan Centre.
+Further sessions will be held on the 1st and 3rd Tuesdays of each month, 11-12noon, £3.00 per session.
 Katy Taylor, will be leading the sessions on behalf of Parkinsons UK.

 Coast Care in Northumberland Coast AONB